 This may go some way toward explaining why many teachers see the implementation of new technologies as a capitulation to what they perceive as a lack of discipline, absence of self-control and preference for immediacy among the current generation of students2 , establishing, in my view, a false dichotomy between technology implementation and academic rigour.

 Teachers clearly remain split in their acceptance of the different educational paradigm new technologies provide us all.
-In the meantime, our students – for whom being online and participation in the social media environment are a by-product of living in the developed world3- look on at us in bemusement.
-We’re not – I think you would agree – providing them with a very edifying spectacle.
+In the meantime, our students – for whom digital technologies, being online and participation in the social media environment are a by-product of living in the developed world3- look on at us in bemusement.

 So, when does a healthy dose of scepticism become an over-dose?